kofiAS/hugo-mock-landing-page-domain-name/content/authors/filipe-carneiro/_index.md

 ---
-title: Filipe Carneiro
+title: Kofi Addae-Sakyi
 ---

-Filipe Carneiro.
+Edited by Kofi Addae-Sakyi using material from Filipe Carneiro.